dima91/ap-summaries/Summaries.md

 - garbage collection

 **Haskell**
-similar several features in common eith ML family, but some differs:
+similar several features in common with ML family, but some differs:

 - types and type checking (doesn't allow cast or similar thing)
 - ad hoc polymorphism (overloading)
 - purely functional